jdsimcoe/animated.scss/README.md

 ## Animations

 Here is a list of all animations included in this library.
 Reference [Dan Eden's original project](http://daneden.github.io/animate.css/) for animation examples.
-Use the strings below in Sass in place of the `animation-name` in the `animation` and `animate` mixins :
+Use the strings below in Sass in place of the `animation-name` in the `animation` and `animate` mixins:

 ### Attention Seekers